-In a recent article published in Politico, Richard White, AB InBev Europe’s vice president for procurement and sustainability discusses whether sustainability is a 'nice to have' for global players.
+In an article published in Politico, Richard White, AB InBev Europe’s vice president for procurement and sustainability discusses whether sustainability is a 'nice to have' for global players.
 He mentions:

 What is great about Richard's obvious "no" is that he is completely right in his thoughts.
 What is wrong for the world is wrong for business.
 There are plenty of times when industry has polluted willingly and faced the consequences.

 In general, business models that rob, create false customer promises, or deceive in some way generally do not end up being sustainable.
 Especially in the modern business environment we live in, dishonesty is met with brutal consequences.
 Just think if someone thought AB InBev was manufacturing beer with forced labor.
 The outcry would be immense.

 It is interesting to think if sustainability is 'nice to have' but it doesn't seem like much of a question these days.
 If companies aren't thinking about sustainable supply chains, products, and business models, there is little hope for them in the modern economy.